connext/indra/README.md

 `make` does the following:

 1. Build the builder.
 This project relies on various build tools like c compilers & python & a specific version of nodejs.
 Rather than making you, the developer, figure out how to make nvm play nice with yarn, we'll use Docker to build the build environment for you.
-Based on the builder Dockerfile in the top-level ops.
+Based on the builder Dockerfile in the top-level ops folder.

 2. Install dependencies.
-For example, to install stuff needed by the contracts module, we take the `modules/contracts` dir and stick it into a builder container.
-This container runs `yarn install` which usually requires compiling some crazy c stuff.
-When it's done, the container exits and we're left with freshly build `node_modules`.
+For example, to install stuff needed by the contracts module, we take the `modules/contracts` dir and mount it into a builder container.
+This container runs `yarn install` which usually requires compiling some crazy c modules.
+When it's done, the container exits and a freshly built `node_modules` is left behind in the directory that was mounted..

 3. Build stuff.
-Like it step 2, we stick the dir we're interested in into the builder docker container & build what's needed
+Like it step 2, we stick the dir we're interested in into the builder docker container & build what's needed.

-`bash ops/deploy.dev.sh` starts 4 containers:
+`bash ops/deploy.dev.sh` starts 7 containers:

-1. Redis: the least interesting.

-2. Database: Runs db migrations then starts the database
+ 1. Proxy: an nginx server that sits in front of both the hub & the wallet.
+Useful for preventing CORS problems.

+ 2. Wallet: A webpack-dev-server that watches & serves data from the wallet module.

+ 3. Hub: Manages your payment channel.

+ 4. Chainsaw: Watches for interesting blockchain events & processes them as needed

-3. Ethprovider: Runs contract migrations & starts a ganache testnet
+ 5. Ethprovider: Runs contract migrations & starts a ganache testnet

-4. Hub: manages your payment channel
+ 6. Database: Runs db migrations then starts the database

+ 7. Redis: Depended on by the hub & chainsaw

 ### How to interact with Hub